MozesBekema/Toutorial_push-pull/README.md

 # How to push and pull an existing project via git bash

-Download the files from this reposetorie.
+1. Download the files from this reposetorie.
 <br/>

-Open your folder where u are using git.
+2. Open your folder where u are using git.
 <br/>
-place the files in the folder.
+3. place the files in the folder.
 <br/>
-now try to change a few lines of code and save it
+4. now try to change a few lines of code and save it.
 <br/>
 <b>Before you push</b><br/>
 Before you push a file you want to commit it first.
 You can do this by typing